St. Mary Catholic School welcomes the opportunity to have you as a volunteer.

 The HSA and the Student Council host St. Mary’s Annual Fun Night.
 Proceeds benefit St. Mary Catholic School HSA.
 This special event includes music, games, good food, the moon bounce, popcorn, and cotton candy.
 Volunteers are needed to help students run their class games.

-The opportunity to donate your unwanted treasures and earn money for Saint Mary Catholic School happens twice a year, on the first Thursday in October and on the first Thursday in May.
+This is an opportunity to donate your unwanted treasures and earn money for St. Mary Catholic School.
 A grand event that surpasses even the largest yard sale, SMCS Annual Rummage Sales offer a service to the community and a successful fundraiser for the school.
 Numerous volunteers are needed to make this event a success!